crapp/ealogger/README.md

 ```
 ##Source Code Documentation##

 Is available as doxygen generated html documentation.
-It is located in the [doc](https://github.com/crapp/simplelogger/tree/master/doc) folder.
+The doxygen project file is located in the  [doc](https://github.com/crapp/simplelogger/tree/master/doc) folder.
+You may use it to generate the documentation.

 ##ToDo##

-* When in mutlithreading mode there are possible data races for member variables.
-For exmaple when you change time string format this may interfere with the background logger thread when it is reading this member at the same time.
-Currently I don't think this data races are really a problem, but they could lead to undefined behaviour.
-So I will fix them as soon as possible
 * Print stacktrace method does not demangle c++ method names.
 So the stacktrace is not so easy to read.
 I found a solution on the net and will implement it soon.
 * Printing stacktrace does only work with gcc/llvm.
 There is a possible solution for Windows though.
 * Support for other logrotation services like newsyslog or LogRotateWin